royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 **Note** - Select the LLM **Claude Sonnet 4** or **Claude Sonnet 3.7** for best results.

-## 5.3 Execution of GitHub Copilot app modernization for .NET:
+## 5.3 Execution of GitHub Copilot app modernization for .NET Core:

 We will analyze and execute GitHub Copilot using specific Azure services below: